ReactiveSets/toubkal/README.md

 as web service aggregator.

-The different nodes of an XS network communicate using the XS protocol that provides the Subscribe / Push service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily garantying the order of packets.
+The different nodes of an XS network communicate using the XS protocol that provides the Subscribe / Push service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily guarantying the order of packets.
 So XS could also work over a protocol that would only guaranty the delivery of packets.

 The XS protocol therefore provides a much higher level alternative to existing web services protocols such as SOAP and REST, allowing to build efficiently complex real-time applications with no additional code.

-### Data Portability, Business Opportunities
+### Realtime Data Portability, Business Opportunities

-A network of services sharing the same event dispatcher network enables to effectively separate **XS Data Service Providers** from **XS Application Service Providers** increasing business opportunities arising from the portability of dataflows updated in real-time and as authorized by end-users.
+A network of services sharing the same event dispatcher network enables to effectively separate **XS Data Providers** from **XS Application Providers** increasing business opportunities arising from the portability of dataflows updated in real-time and as authorized by end-users.

 Within an XS network, end-users no longer need to duplicate their personal data endlessly and updates are